tpbnick/docs/docs/py-functions.md

 describe_pet('harry', 'hamster')
 ```
 In the above function, we list the name first and the type of animal second.
-Because the argument `'harry'` is listed first this time, that value is assigned to the parameter `animal_type`.
-Likewise, `'hamster'` is assigned to `pet_name`.
+Because the argument `#!py 'harry'` is listed first this time, that value is assigned to the parameter `animal_type`.
+Likewise, `#!py 'hamster'` is assigned to `pet_name`.
 Now we have a "harry" named "Hamster":
 ```
 I have a harry.
 My harry's name is Hamster.